dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 And not:

 {:.bad-style}
-<?code-excerpt "misc/lib/effective_dart/some/other/file_2.dart (part-of)"?>
+<?code-excerpt "misc/lib/effective_dart/some/other/file_2.dart"?>
 {% prettify dart %}
 part of my_library;
 {% endprettify %}

-### DON'T import libraries inside the "src" directory of another package.
+### DON'T import libraries inside the `src` directory of another package.

-The "src" directory under "lib" is specified to contain libraries private to the package's own implementation.
+The `src` directory under `lib` is specified to contain libraries private to the package's own implementation.
 The way package maintainers version their package takes this convention into account.
-They are free to make sweeping changes to code under "src" without it being a breaking change to the package.
+They are free to make sweeping changes to code under `src` without it being a breaking change to the package.

 That means that if you import some other package's private library, a minor theoretically non-breaking point release of that package could break your code.

-### PREFER relative paths when importing libraries within your own package's "lib" directory.
+### PREFER relative paths when importing libraries within your own package's `lib` directory.

-When referencing a library inside your package's "lib" directory from another library in that same package, either a relative URI or an explicit "package:" will work.
+When referencing a library inside your package's `lib` directory from another library in that same package, either a relative URI or an explicit `package:` will work.

 For example, say your directory structure looks like: